Guilty of bookkeeping blunders? Our partners at Bench have compiled a list of the most common bookkeeping mistakes and how to avoid them.

 How to Avoid It

-Hold on to every receipt—preferably with help from an online solution, like FreshBooks’ expense tracking tool.
+Hold on to every receipt—preferably with help from an online solution like the FreshBooks’ expense tracker, which scans receipts and automatically organizes them by expense category.

-And remember this: Keep every record for at least three years.
+And remember this: Keep every record for at least 3 years.

 Why?
-The Period of Limitations on your tax return is three years.
-During those three years, you’re able to amend your return.
-And the IRS is able to audit you.
+The period of limitations on your tax return is 3 years.
+During those 3 years, you’re able to amend your return.
+And the IRS can audit you.

-- Employment records for people on your payroll: Save records for four year
+- Employment records for people on your payroll: Save records for 4 years

-- Income you failed to file for (>25% gross income on your return): Save records for six years after you’ve filed or the due date of the return (whichever is longest)
+- Returns (and supporting documentation) where you omitted more than 25% of your gross income: Save for 6 years after you’ve filed or after the due date of the return (whichever is longest)

-For a more detailed rundown of how to keep business records, check out Bench’s guide to small business recordkeeping.
+For a more detailed rundown of how to keep business records, check out Bench’s guide to how long to keep business tax records.